kristianeschenburg/academic-kickstart/content/post/Exploring-Neurological-Dynamical-Systems:-Part-2/index.md

 &= Q + y_{m+1}x_{m+1}^{T}
 \end{align}$$

-which is simply the sum of our original matrix $Q$, plus a rank-one matrix.  {% cite zhang_dmd --file dmd %} go on to describe some pretty cool "local" DMD schemes, by incorporating weights, as well as binary thresholds, that are time-dependent into the computation of the linear operator, $A$.
+which is simply the sum of our original matrix $Q$, plus a rank-one matrix.
+[Zhang et al.](https://arxiv.org/abs/1707.02876) go on to describe some pretty cool "local" DMD schemes, by incorporating weights, as well as binary thresholds, that are time-dependent into the computation of the linear operator, $A$.